Employment OS for your Business

 An EOR takes on the legal obligations for:

-Essentially, you find the talent and the EOR puts them on their books, letting you focus on what you do best: running your business.
+Essentially, you find the talent and the EOR puts them on their books, letting you focus on everything else.

 Reduced compliance risks